tradingstrategy-ai/tqdm-loggable/README.md

 Development
 -----------

+**Note**: This repository is so low activity that we do not actively watch for new issues.
+If you have a feature or a PR please [poke us in Discord first](https://tradingstrategy.ai/community).

 You can use [tqdm_loggable/manual_tests.py](./tqdm_loggable/manual_tests.py) to run the various checks to see what different interactive and non-interactive sessions give for you.